 The Sole Fitness E95 has a 20” stride length that comes standard and cannot be adjusted.

 The E95S has a slightly heavier flywheel (30lb vs. 27lb), the overall unit weight differs significantly, with the “S” weighing almost 30lbs heavier than the E95 (265lb vs 236lb).

 Finally, the price tag on the “S” is about $500 more expensive ($1,999 vs $2,199).

 What makes the E95 different from other Sole Fitness Ellipticals?

-The Sole Fitness line of ellipticals cover a wide range of budgets and exerciser needs.
+The Sole Fitness line of ellipticals covers various budgets and exerciser needs.

-Differences include stride length, flywheel weight, size of the LCD display, and the overall weight of the unit, which contribute to stability when using the machines.
+Differences include stride length, flywheel weight, size of the LCD, and the unit’s overall weight, which contribute to stability when using the machines.